mathswe-ops/templates/javafx/javafx-kotlin-gradle/README.md

 To ensure the project is not broken, and *your system side effects**, like JDK installed, OS tools (RPM, etc.), do not break the project.

+## Application Plugin

+Ensure to use the normal `mainClass` instead of the `Kt` suffixed for JavaFX applications.
+For example, use `com.mathswe.app.Main` instead of `com.mathswe.app.MainKt`.

+The `Kt` version seems necessary for normal applications, but it is not for JavaFX apps, and if you leave the `Kt` suffix, the `./gradle run --args=""` won't pass the arguments to the JavaFX app.

 ## ArrowKt

 The ArrowKt library should be used across any MathSwe Kotlin project to enhance